Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Diophantine property of and matrices

 Similarly,

 and the desired estimate follows. \end{proof}

 Applying the lemma to $A_\bu$ and $A_\bv$ yields, in view of $\|A_\bw\|\le C_1^n$, $\|A_\bw^{-1}\|\le C_2^n$ for any $\bw \in \Lam^k$, $k\le n$:

-Now we continue with the proof of the lemma.
-By assumption, $\Phi_\Ak$ satisfies the exponential separation condition on a nonempty set.
-Let $c\in (0,1)$ be the constant from the definition (\ref{exp_sep}).
-It follows that there exists $x\in \Sp^d$ such that
+Now we continue with the proof of the proposition.
+By assumption, $\Phi_\Ak$ satisfies the SESDC condition on a non-empty set.
+Let $c\in (0,1)$ be the constant from the definition (\ref{exp_sep2}).
+It follows that for all $n\ge n_0$ there exists $x\in \Sp^d$ such that